 But after four years of top flight WHA competition, Cincinnati hockey fans had little use for the CHL, or for the Stingers’ humiliating new status as a lowly farm club for their own former rivals.
 Fewer than 20,000 fans turned out for the Stingers first 16 home dates at the Riverfront Coliseum.
 Saddled with an unpopular minor league club paying big city rent at the Riverfront Coliseum, the Stingers’ NHL paymasters quickly grew unhappy with the arrangement:

 “I’m not in business to support hockey for the citizens of Cincinnati, and I don’t think they would expect it of me,” Edmonton Oilers owner Peter Pocklington told The Associated Press.
 “When you are drawing 800 or 900 people to the games, it’s obvious you are losing a lot of money.
 My patience is wearing pretty thin.”

 By December, it was clear the team could not go on.
-The end came in ignominious fashion on December 18th, 1979, with the Stingers getting blasted 10-1 by the visiting Oklahoma City Stars on a dreary Tuesday night at the Coliseum.
+The end came in grisly fashion on December 18th, 1979, with the Stingers getting blasted 10-1 by the visiting Oklahoma City Stars on a dreary Tuesday night at the Coliseum.
 Only 949 fans bothered to show.
 Stingers officials announced the team was out of business effective immediately as soon as the final siren sounded.

 CHL Commissioner Bud Poile blamed “the highest hockey rent in the world” at Riverfront (a reported $7,300 per game per The Associated Press) for the Stinger’s untimely demise, adding: “I hope it hasn’t killed hockey in the area.”